nih-cfde/the-fair-cookbook/content/recipes/06/C2M2-L1-description.md

 # Conceptual Description of the Level 1 C2M2

-This is a conceptual and narrative description of the Level 1 C2M2.
-It covers the things (proper nouns) in the Level 1 C2M2 and their relationships, along with the a description of the tables used to represent them.
+This is a conceptual and narrative description of the Level 1 crosscut metadata model (C2M2).
+It covers the things (proper nouns) in the Level 1 C2M2 and their relationships, and describes the tables used to represent them.
 The last section covers the internal controlled vocabularies used for a few attributes.
-These notes don't go heavily into things like the format (syntax) of the columns or the specific primary key and foreign key relationships.
+These notes do not go heavily into things like the format (syntax) of the columns or the specific primary key and foreign key relationships.

 ## Things (Proper Nouns) Described

-The Level 1 C2M2 includes tables to describe the following things (entities), and the relationships between them.
+The Level 1 C2M2 includes tables to describe the following things (entities), and the relationships among them.

  * Namespaces
  * Project